ncatlab/nlab-content/pages/5/0/1/5/25105/content.md

 ### Heterogeneous identity types

-Given the definition of the equivalence type as the type of encodings for bitotal correspondences, the [[heterogeneous identity type]] is defined by the rule
+Given the definition of the equivalence type as the type of encodings for one-to-one correspondences, the [[heterogeneous identity type]] is defined by the rule

 $$\frac{\Gamma \vdash A \; \mathrm{type} \quad \Gamma \vdash a:A \quad \Gamma \vdash b:A \quad \Gamma \vdash p:a =_A b \quad \Gamma, x:A \vdash B \; \mathrm{type}}{\Gamma \vdash (x =_B^p y) \equiv (x =_{B(a), B(b)}^{\mathrm{tr}_B(p)} y) \; \mathrm{type}}$$